Green Glue Noiseproofing Compound Tubes

 Green Glue Compound is most often applied from tubes, instead of pails, in smaller projects that might be done in phases and to help track of the amount of Green Glue Compound applied on a project.
 The cost for Green Glue Compound in tubes is about 25 cents per square foot more than in the five gallon pails.

 To learn more about how damping products work, read our article Concept of Damping.

-Green Glue Compound can be used in most wall types including wood framing, steel stud framing in staggered stud walls, double stud walls, and walls with resilient clips or resilient channel installed.
+Green Glue Compound can be used in most wall types including wood framing, steel stud framing in staggered stud walls, double stud walls, and walls with adhesive wall clips or resilient channel installed.
 Walls with framing spaced 24" on center work best with Green Glue Compound.
 Walls with framing 16" on center will not respond as well to the Green Glue Compound because of the rigidity of the surface.
 Concrete and cinder block walls will not respond well to Green Glue Compound because they are too heavy and not resilient enough.
 The addition of Green Glue Noiseproofing Compound to a standard wall (applying Green Glue Compound to a new layer of drywall and fastening through the existing drywall into the framing) will increase the isolation level to a point where loud voices, television, and phones ringing are typically fully isolated.